Walter Short: Roberts Commission

-The Roberts Commission, headed by U.S. Supreme Court Associate Justice Owen J. Roberts, was formed soon after the attack on the Hawaiian Islands.
+The Roberts Commission, headed by U.S. Supreme Court Associate Justice Owen J. Roberts, was formed soon after the Japanese attack on the Hawaiian Islands.
 General Short, along with Navy Commander in Chief, U.S. Fleet and Pacific Fleet, Admiral Husband E. Kimmel, were accused of being unprepared and charged with dereliction of duty.
-The report charged that Short and Kimmel did not take seriously enough an earlier war warning and did not prepare for an air attack at Pearl Harbor.
+The report charged that Short and Kimmel did not take seriously enough an earlier war warning and did not prepare for an air attack on Pearl Harbor.

-In a letter dated January 24, 1941, Secretary of the Navy Frank Knox advised the Secretary of War Henry L. Stimson that the increased gravity of the Japanese situation had prompted a restudy of the problem of the security of the Pacific Fleet while in Pearl Harbor.
+In a letter dated January 24, 1941, Secretary of the Navy Frank Knox advised the Secretary of War, Henry L. Stimson, that the increased gravity of the foreign policy situation with Japan had prompted a re-study of the problem of the security of the Pacific Fleet while in Pearl Harbor.
 Knox wrote: "If war eventuates with Japan, it is believed easily possible that hostilities would be initiated by a surprise attack upon the fleet or the naval base at Pearl Harbor."
 The letter proceeded: "The dangers envisaged in their order of importance and probability are considered to be: (1) Air bombing attack (2) Air torpedo plane attack, (3) Sabotage, (4) Submarine attack, (5) Mining, (6) Bombardment by gunfire."

-Knox's letter stated the defenses against all but the first two were then satisfactory, described the probable character of an air attack and urged the Army to prepare for such an attack.
+Knox's letter stated the defenses against all but the first two were satisfactory, described the probable character of an air attack, and urged the Army to prepare for such an attack.
 It concluded with recommendations for the revision of joint defense plans with special emphasis on the coordination of Army and Navy operations against surprise aircraft raids.
 It also urged the conduct of joint exercises to train the forces to meet such raids.

-Stimson replied February 7, 1941, that a copy of the letter was being forwarded to Short, with direction to him to cooperate with the local naval authorities in making the suggested measures effective.
+Stimson replied on February 7, 1941, that a copy of the letter was being forwarded to Short, with directions to him to cooperate with the local naval authorities in making the suggested measures effective.
 Admiral Kimmel and General Short received copies of these letters at about the time they assumed their commands.

-The report found that had orders been complied with:
+The report found that, had the orders been complied with: